free-utils-web/shield-ipsets/README.md

 # Warning:
 Someone used this tool may cause your server cannot access outside.
-Because we used public malware site lists, your server could have been used for cyber-attack.
+Because we used public malware site lists, your server could been used for cyber-attack.
 You should scan your server carefully.